<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Pet Fee

 The pet fee is the one-and-done approach to pet-associated costs in rental properties.
-It's a non-refundable fee meant to cover wear and tear that a tenant’s pet may cause to the property.
-On average, pet fees typically run between $50 to $500.
+It's a non-refundable fee meant to cover the wear and tear that a tenant’s pet may cause to the property.
+On average, pet fees typically run between $250 to $500.

-For both landlords and tenants, a pet fee can be a great option since it’s paid up front and there’s no sliding scale that could cause a disagreement when the lease is up.
+A pet fee can be a great option for both parties since the renter pays it upfront, and there’s no sliding scale that could cause a disagreement when the lease is up.

 However, there are a couple of negative aspects for both parties.

-1. For landlords, since a pet fee is a one time payment upon move-in rather than evaluation at the end of the lease, there’s a chance that it won't cover the wear and tear caused by the pet.
+1. For landlords or property managers, since a pet fee is a one-time payment upon move-in rather than evaluation at the end of the lease, there’s a chance that it won't cover the wear and tear caused by the pet.

 2. A non-refundable pet fee can be tough for tenants to accept, especially for those with well-behaved pets who don't cause problems.